MD-Studio/MDStudio/README.md

     >> ./start.sh

 This command will spin up the complete environment including MongoDB, and ssh's into the container.
-When you want to exit this mode just use `ctrl+c` to exit.
+When you want to exit this mode just use `>> exit` to exit.
 Containers can be stopped using:

     >> ./stop.sh